Info-433-Spring-2023/project-1-lwong121/README.md

 - Code Repetition
     - Location: GameReviewSection() and ReviewsSection()
     - There is code repetition in functions GameReviewSection() and ReviewsSection() in regards to checking if reviews are displayed.

-### Design Quality Deficiencies

-working on it asap

 ### Standards Violations